Roxbury Russet Apples

 Seasons/Availability

-Roxbury Russet apples are available in the fall and throughout the early winter months.
+Roxbury Russet apples are harvested in the fall through early winter and can be stored through the spring.

 Current Facts